 Designers may belong to the Associated Designers of Canada (ADC) or may be independent.
 Unlike the Canadian Actors Equity Association, membership in the ADC is optional.
-The ADC provides helpful standard form agreements, including indie contracts (see ADC Independent Producers’ Handbook).
+The ADC provides helpful standard form agreements, including indie contracts (see ADC Indie Standards).

-A designer is not necessarily responsible for safety of design, but should keep it in mind and modify as needed.
+A designer is not necessarily responsible for the safety of the design, but should keep it in mind and modify as needed.